CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

-\begin{enumerate} \item Use a fairly compact initial SCI wave function (using natural orbital rotations and more effective selection rules like ASCI) to avoid inclusion of relatively unimportant determinants that can mislead the orbital optimizer. \item Converge orbitals first with a smaller number of determinants, and then feed those orbitals into a larger calculation.
-Do not recycle the determinant list from earlier, but force the SCI solver to recalculate the list of important determinants, to prevent the `memory' of the initial calculation from guiding the process.
+\begin{enumerate} \item Use a fairly compact (as accurate as possible for the given size) initial SCI wave function to avoid inclusion of relatively unimportant determinants (and exclusion of more important configurations) that can mislead the orbital optimizer.
+The use of natural orbital rotations and more effective selection rules like ASCI can be of great help here. \item Converge orbitals first with a small number of determinants, and then feed those orbitals into a larger calculation.
+Do not recycle the determinant list from the small calculation, but force the SCI solver to recalculate the list of important determinants to prevent the `memory' of the initial calculation from biasing the process.
 We have found a sequence of $10^5,2.5\times 10^5$ and $10^6$ determinants to be useful in this regard.
-Natural orbital rotations however are probably best avoided from this point onwards, to preserve useful active-active rotations that compactify the wave function. \item Calculate orbitals for an adjacent spin-state (triplet for a target singlet, singlet or quintet for a desired triplet etc.) using these orbitals as an initial guess (a full size calculation is probably not necessary, and about $10^5$ determinants will likely suffice). \item Use these orbitals are the starting guess for a new calculation for the desired spin state (as described in step 2). \item Repeat steps 3-4 until the variational energy ceases to substantially decrease. \item Choose orbitals corresponding to the minimum energy solution out of all the calculations. \end{enumerate}
+However, natural orbital rotations are probably best avoided from this point onwards to preserve useful active-active rotations that compactify the wave function. \item Using these orbitals as an initial guess, calculate orbitals for an adjacent spin-state (triplet for a target singlet, singlet or quintet for a desired triplet etc.).
+A full-size calculation is probably not necessary, and about $10^5$ determinants will likely suffice. \item Use these orbitals as the starting guess for a new calculation for the desired spin state (as described in step \ref{step:converge}). . \item Repeat steps \ref{step:adjacent}-\ref{step:targeted} until the variational energy ceases to substantially decrease. \item Choose orbitals corresponding to the minimum energy solution out of all the calculations. \end{enumerate}

 Examples of the efficacy of the aforementioned strategy for the singlet states of 5- and 6-periacenes are demonstrated in Fig \ref{fig:conv}.
-Use of repeated cycles (i.e. steps 3 and 4 of the procedure sketched above) of ASCI-SCF with triplet guesses being constructed at the start of each step led to a substantial lowering of the variational energy ($0.03$ Ha for 5-periacene and $0.08$ Ha for 6-periacene) by the fourth cycle of runs.
+Use of repeated cycles (i.e. switching between singlet and triplet solution, steps 3 and 4 above) of ASCI-SCF led to a substantial lowering of the variational energy ($0.03$ a.u. for 5-periacene and $0.08$ a.u. for 6-periacene) by the fourth cycle of runs.
 The fifth cycle however led to an increase in variational energy for both species, and further iterations were subsequently not considered.